a private nonprofit no-kill dog/cat rescue

 "The greatness of a nation and its moral progress can be judged by the way its animals are treated." -- Mahatma Gandhi

-Our very small private no-kill rescue is a foster group-type rescue that does not have a physical location for a shelter.
-The rescued animals live in a home environment and space and finances are limited.
-We take in as many animals as we can reasonably and financially accommodate and find new, loving, permanent homes for them.
+Our small private no-kill rescue is a CA nonprofit public benefit corporation dedicated to rescuing homeless and needy dogs and cats.
+Our goal is to find good, permanent homes for our rescued animals so that they never end up in a bad situation ever again.
+We are a foster group-type rescue that does not have a physical location for a shelter.
+The rescued animals live in a home environment.
+Space and finances are limited and we take in as many animals as we can reasonably and financially accommodate and find new, loving, permanent homes for them.
 If a new home cannot be found, we care for the animal for the remainder of its lifetime.
+All of our rescued animals are spayed or neutered, vaccinated, dewormed, etc. and receive any needed veterinary care.
+Many rescued animals are sick or injured and require expensive veterinary care.
+In addition to veterinary care, there are many expenses involved in running a rescue, including quality food, supplies and gasoline.
 We are located in Southwest Riverside County in the community of Quail Valley, which is now a part of the city of Menifee, near Sun City and Canyon Lake.
 Local adoptions are best because we deliver the animal to its new home and also make a follow-up visit.
 We deliver the animal to its new home so that we can see where the animal will be living and make sure it is an appropriate/safe environment and home.
 Therefore, adoptions are limited to a 50 mile radius of Quail Valley.
-Our goal is to find a permanent, stable, loving home for each animal.
 We are looking for adopters who want to give a home to a rescued animal and want to give the animal a second chance at a good home and happy life.
 Adopters should be willing and able to care for the animal for its entire lifetime (15-20 years).
 The new home will be determined based on the potential new home and the best interest of the dog or cat.
 In order for the adoption to be successful, we are looking for an appropriate or good match for the animal to you, your family, your other pets, your lifestyle, activity level, etc. The adoption procedure involves making arrangements to meet the animal, completing an adoption application and contract; adoption fee/donation will be collected, then the animal will be delivered to its new home.The public is becoming aware that the local shelters are high kill and, therefore, they turn to private rescues with requests to take in their animals.
 Keep in mind that a rescue should be a temporary refuge where the animals move on in a timely manner to homes of their own.
 A rescue is not an ideal place for animals to live long-term because many don't cope well in a rescue environment and need a home of their own where they will receive the attention and affection they deserve.
 We are overwhelmed by the number of needy animals and the number of requests we receive.
 The fact is the number of rescue animals taken in always exceeds the number of animals we adopt out.
 We are full with rescued animals who are waiting for new homes of their own.
 In addition, we have rescued animals that are less desirable and hard-to-place, such as ill and senior--they remain here for their lifetime.
 It takes time, maybe months or even years, to find a new home for an animal and sometimes it never finds another home.
-If we cannot take in your animal, please feel free to contact us at email@example.com for advice and about ways we can help.
+If we cannot take in your animal, please feel free to contact us at firstname.lastname@example.org for advice and about ways we can help.

 Taking in and giving a good, permanent home to an unwanted, needy and/or homeless animal, no matter what age it is, is the ultimate gift because you are saving its life.
 The fact is that the animal needs a home no matter what age it is.
 They all want and deserve a home of their own and just want to be loved.
 Many animals find themselves homeless through no fault of their own.
 It is unfortunate that most people want a puppy or a kitten, and the younger, the better; however, the animal is only a puppy or kitten for a few short months, and when it becomes an adult, it becomes less desirable to most people.
 As a result, senior pets in general, as well as adult cats and large mixed breed dogs, never find another home because they are overlooked in favor of younger animals.
 Generally, older pets are easier; they're calmer, more mellow, grateful, and often have had some training.
 Large and senior dogs make great pets and can develop a strong bond with you because they appreciate you more.
 It is a myth that you can't teach old dog new tricks because mature dogs focus better than puppies, allowing them to learn more quickly.
 It is extremely difficult to find homes for adult and senior cats, but they deserve loving homes, too, and after adjusting to their new home, they make loving pets that are usually no trouble at all.
 Rescue and Rehome would like to encourage prospective adopters to think of the animal in need and not let age influence choosing a pet.